LEO User Manual

 • Uncap the bottle and put the swab in the solution.

 • Results will be displayed in the testing window within 3 minutes.
+(See line contrast scale for details).

 • Wash hands when finished with testing.